NU-ITS/Exhibit/README.md

 ## Suggested Configuration
 It is reccomended that you lock your Apple TV into single app mode with MDM Image Viewer.
 Images should not be larger than 3840px × 2160px.
 Loading unessisarily large images may cause the App to crash.

+## Contact

+Feel free to reach out to Quentin Harouff at qharouff@nebraska.edu with any questions.
+Or https://github.com/NU-ITS/mdm-image-viewer/issues with any bugs or issues.

 ## Errors and bugs

 If something is not behaving intuitively, it is a bug and should be reported.